kbicknell/lmer.slimr/README.md

  * In the case where this model doesn't converge, removes random correlations until it find a model that converges.

+## installation

-The easiest way to install is to run
+The easiest way to install is to first install the `devtools` package, and then run

     devtools::install_github('kbicknell/lmer.slimr')

-after installing the `devtools` package.

 If you want to take advantage of the functionality to use the old version of `lme4` (`lme4.0`), you'll need to install that first like so:

     install.packages("lme4.0", repos = c("http://lme4.r-forge.r-project.org/repos", getOption("repos")))

-If loading `lme4.0` complains about loading gfortran, you'll need to install the gfortran package from here:
+If loading `lme4.0` complains about gfortran, you'll need to install the gfortran package from here:

 	cran.r-project.org/bin/macosx/tools/